 What Is a Retail Loyalty Program?

 A retail loyalty program is a type of reward program that’s built from the ground up to answer the industry-specific challenges that most retailers face.
 This market has an inherently high purchase frequency since customers have access to a large catalog of products from various brands.

 Imagine a customer going into an electronics store.
 Initially, they intend to purchase a new laptop, but in the process they decided to buy a new headset and a mouse.
 That’s three products in their basket, from three different brands.
 But what if that customer had decided to choose a different outlet?
 Then the retailer would’ve missed out on an opportunity with a large basket value.

-The bottom line: retail loyalty programs are meant to help companies in a high-stakes market where the competition is fierce.
+The bottom line: retail membership programs are meant to help companies in a high-stakes market where the competition is fierce.
 After all, retailers are selling the same things as their competitors.
 Being able to stand out promises a significant increase in revenue – and a loyalty program is one tool that helps you stand out.

 For a more detailed breakdown on the best practices for loyalty programs, check this episode of Customer Loyalty Minutes – from the pre-COVID era.
 In it, Zsuzsa Kecsmar, Co-founder and CCO of Antavo, and Jörn Roegler, VP of Strategy & Insight, discuss how brands and retailers use their loyalty programs.

 What is in this video?